EXCEL

 COURSE OBJECTIVES

-The following are the example modules covered in this training.
+The following modules are covered in this training:

 • DCS architecture